 While a lot of women love the over-the-top princess-style wedding dresses, they’re not the best option for a mature bride – for a few reasons.
 One of those reasons is simply because that princess-style wedding dress is often too youthful in aesthetic, but not necessarily in a flattering youthful manner for a bride who’s over 50.

 Think about it this way: there was probably a trend you were in LOVE with when you were in college.
 You may have worn it all the time, it looked amazing on you and you felt amazing in it.
 Now that you’re over 50 wearing that EXACT trend would likely age you because it’s a trend that’s youthful.

-Keep that concept in mind as you begin trying on different wedding dresses, it’s a huge factor to consider to finding the best wedding dress as a mature bride.
+Keep that concept in mind as you begin trying on different wedding dresses, it’s a huge factor to consider to find the best wedding dress for a mature bride.

 Before we get into the rest of the wedding dress tips for women over 50 that you should keep in mind along your search, let’s chat really quickly about dress materials for mature brides.

 Honestly, keep it simple here just like with the silhouette.

 I suggest staying away from a lot of over-the-top details and fabrics.
 Instead, stick to classic fabrics like delicate lace, silk, chiffon, or satin.
 These fabrics are stunning on their own and fortunately, look even better when they’re paired with classic dress silhouettes.